RANIBARI COMMUNITY FOREST - A BIODIVERSITY CONSERVATION LEARNING CENTRE AT KATHMANDU VALLEY, NEPAL

 Main objective is to conserve the urban biodiversity managing the RCF as model forest for bird and biodiversity conservation learning center.
 The specific objectives are as below:

-To achieve the proposed objectives following activities will be undertaken:
+To achieve the proposed objectives following activities were undertaken: